TheRealFlyingCoder/2020-React/README.md

 ✔️ Emotion.js - Imagine if CSS got better?
 Now here we are.
 ✔️ Prettier/Eslint/Stylelint - Don't you dare touch these configs
 ✔️ Storybook - This will change your life, take the time to learn all it's possibilities
-✔️ React Hooks - If you ever use redux or MobX for state management again I will hunt you down ✔️ Code Scaffolding - Why do the same thing more than once?
+✔️ React Hooks - Hello functional components and simple state management ✔️ Code Scaffolding - Why do the same thing more than once?
 Make it a node command

 **The UI**